 De Kelders is a nearby fishing village in Walker Bay Nature Reserve.
-It’s one of the best locations for whale watching and too gorgeous for words!
+It’s a choice location for whale watching and too gorgeous for words!
 I visited De Kelders in the past but returned to spend more time exploring.
-The seaside village escaped the chaos of tourism and remains a quiet, peaceful place known for delicious, fresh seafood.
+The seaside village escaped the chaos of tourism and remains a quiet, peaceful place known for its whales and delicious, fresh seafood.

 “Whales come within metres of De Kelders shoreline, never ceasing to elicit delight.”